aws-samples/ecs-blue-green-deployment/README.md

    6. Send success or failure to CodePipeline

 ## Cleanup
 First delete ecs-cluster CloudFormation stack, this will also delete both ECS services (BlueService and GreenService) and LoadBalancer CloudFormation stacks.
-Next delete the parent stack
+Next delete the parent stack.
+This should delete all the resources that were created for this exercise

-If you used CloudFormation to create your stack, first delete ecs-cluster stack, delete s3 bucket, ECR repositories, then Delete parent stack to cleanup all resources